 Our founding directors were Dave Dale, Art Stavenjord, Bill Uphill, Bill Strookoff, Homer Good, Peggy Philips, Annie Holtby, Steve Babakioff (USCC Rep.) and Steve Burt (City of Grand Forks Rep.), key supporters and community forum facilitators included Denny Kemprud and Maxine Ruzicka (School District 51), Leda Leander (BFISS) and Cathy Manson (Grand Forks Credit Union).

 Throughout the early development of the Foundation School District 51 and the Grand Forks Credit Union were supporting organizations providing critical administrative services and resources.

 Directors and Staff

-A volunteer Board of Directors and staff, comprised of respected citizens from the Boundary, oversees the foundation.
+A volunteer Board of Directors and part-time paid staff, comprised of respected citizens from the Boundary, oversees the Foundation.
 The Board determines policy and provides direction to committees made up of volunteer experts.